-The first thing to know about finding a Real Estate agent is there is a difference between an agent and a Realtor.
+The first thing to know about finding a real estate agent is the difference between an agent and a Realtor.
 In most states an agent has to complete state licensing requirements and hang their license with a broker or be their own broker.
-A Realtor has to do those things as well and they are part of the National association of Realtors (NAR).
-NAR has specific requirements for Realtors; they have to belong to local boards and they have to work by a strict code of ethics.
+A Realtor has to do those things as well and they are part of the National Association of Realtors (NAR).
+NAR has specific requirements for a Realtor; they have to belong to local boards and they have to work by a strict code of ethics.
 Usually I suggest people looking for an agent, look for a Realtor, because of the code of ethics they work with.

 Sometimes the busiest agents can’t answer their phone every time, or return calls right away.
 Usually the busiest agents are the best agents, but you have to ask yourself if you want an extremely busy agent working for you.
 Once again, they may be a great agent, but if they have too many clients to act quickly, then they may not be the right agent for you.

-1. Have you sold many Reo properties?
+1. Have you sold many REO properties?

 2. Have you sold HUD homes?
-Does your office have an NAID
+Does your office have an NAID number?

-3. How do you suggest buyers handle multiple offer
+3. How do you suggest buyers handle multiple offer situations?

 4. How do short sales work?